 Given this, the (counter)examples presented in \cite[\S1]{NR19} and \cite[\S 3.4]{NabijouThesis} show that the orbifold invariants and logarithmic invariants differ in general, and that this defect is not restricted to the maximal contact setting.

 The naive spaces provide an alternative perspective for probing the geography and invariants of the multi-root spaces.
-The iterated blowup construction of \cite{NR19} gives a method for comparing the logarithmic and orbifold/naive invariants; see also \cite{R19b,HerrProduct} for treatments of related ideas.
+The iterated blowup construction of \cite{NR19} gives a method for comparing the logarithmic invariants to the naive/orbifold invariants; see also \cite{R19b,HerrProduct} for treatments of related ideas.